Parallel computations for Metropolis Markov chains with Picard maps: Efficient Implementation of the (Approximate) Online Picard Algorithm

-Our implementation of the Online Picard algorithm is based on Proposition~\ref{prop: MC picard} and is provided in Algorithm~\ref{alg: OPA}.
-Its output is the random variable $X_N$, for any $N\ge 0$ given as input.
-The Approximate Online Picard algorithm is identical to Algorithm~\ref{alg: OPA} except for line 5, which is replaced by
+and \eqref{eq: mc online picard 1}-\eqref{eq: mc online picard 2} define the one-step Markov transition kernel of $(\bar{X}^{(j)},\bar{W}^{(j)})_{j=0,1,\dots}$. \end{proof} Proposition~\ref{prop: MC picard sup} sheds lights to the underlying (Markov) structure of Online Picard recursion and is used in Algorithm~\ref{alg: OPA sleek} for a memory-wise and computationally efficient implementation of the algorithm that iterates over a vector of length $K$.
+The Approximate Online Picard algorithm is identical to Algorithm~\ref{alg: OPA sleek} except for line 5, which is replaced by

 where